thetomcraig/dotfiles/install_scripts/README_macos.md

 ## Step 5: Configurations

 - [x] Open Karabiner and give it permissions
-- [ ] TODO finder show items on Desktop
+- [x] TODO finder show items on Desktop
 - [x] Copy all the home folder files over from the last computer
 - [x] Install fonts
   - `proj && git clone git@github.com:thetomcraig/fonts.git`
 - [x] Sign into 1Password
 - [x] Install backblaze from the brew installer
   - Have it start backing up

+- [x] Mail
+  - Turn on all Rules

 - [x] Photos
   - Preferences -> iCloud -> Download Originals to this Mac
   - Everything should be in iCloud, but make sure the size of the library on disk is correct

 - [x] Alfred
   - [x] Power Pack
   - [x] Sync Folder Location
-  - [x] Turn on Clipboard syncing

 - [x] Fantastical
   - Sign into Flexibits account
   - Make a new iCloud app password
   - https://appleid.apple.com/account/manage

 - [ ] Brave
   - [x] Turn on Sync in Settings
     - [x] Sync everything except bookmarks and Reading list